alexantao/aquaeye/README.md

 # HOMEASSISTANT CONFIGURATION

 Homeassistant configuration is complex (and not yet fully developped).
 I'll try to make it simple by making YAML files to be included on _configuration.yaml_ file.
+See README file inside the code directory for a description of each.

-The idea is to use packages feature:
+The idea is to use HA packages feature:
 1. Create a _packages_ directory inside HomeAssistant config dir;
 2. copy YAML files there (careful, there's YAML for ESPHOME and for HomeAssistant);
 3. inside _configuration.yaml_, include the statements: